Ubersmake/Adventure/README.md

 * H1s are used internally as section names.

-* There are special links used in Adventure, with the format: `[Chapter One](choice:ChapterOne)` Here, `choice:` is picked up by Adventure, and creates a "link" named "Chapter One" to a section titled `ChapterOne`.
+* Choices are implemented like Markdown links, with the format: `[Chapter One](choice:ChapterOne)` Here, `choice:` is picked up by Adventure, and displays a "link" named "Chapter One" to a section titled `ChapterOne`.
 Clicking on this link loads the content of the section titled `ChapterOne`.

 ## To Do

+* Separate Adventure into Core (Parser), Viewer, Editor, and Validator modules.

+* Create How To documentation.

-### Implementation
+### Core

-* Proper credits for jQuery and markdown-js.

-* Story validator.
+* Better URL parameter handling for stories.

-* Tests.
+* Track choices.

-### Features

-* Track choices and display text based on prior choices.
+* Display text based on previous choices.

-* Allow choices to set and modify variables, which can be used to show or hide text.
+* Implement "back" behavior.
+Style previously chosen choices.

+### Viewer

+* Fix footer overlap issue.

+* Implement selectable CSS style.

+    * Sans.

+    * Serif.

+    * Monotype.

+* Implement selectable color schemes.

+    * Light

+    * Dark

+### Editor

+* TBD

+### Validator

+* Verify at least one section exists.

+* All sections are reachable.